 - Install a security plugin such as WordFence.
 Set it up to run regular malware scans and alert you if anything fishy goes on.

 - Register your website with Google Search Console.
 This can also pick up on malware and alert you if Google believes that your website was hacked.

 - You can also use this tool (by Google) to check whether any website has been listed as compromised: https://transparencyreport.google.com/safe-browsing/search

 - Check your website regularly and have a bit of a click around to make sure everything looks ok visually.

-If we have built your website in the last year or two then we would have usually set up WordFence on it already, and we also always submit websites to Google Search Console so we would receive alerts from them.
+If we have built your website then we would have usually set up WordFence on it already, and we also always submit websites to Google Search Console so we would receive alerts from them.